Irrational-Encoding-Wizardry/guide.encode.moe/src/encoding/resampling.md

 This allows images to be treated 1-dimensionally since each pixel row/column can be resampled separately.
-The main advantage of this method is that it's extremely fast, which is why it’s the much more common one;
+The main advantage of this method is that it's extremely fast, which is why it's the much more common one;
 generally, unless indicated otherwise, this is what is used.